-- It makes for painless audits….purchase orders, shipping orders, and invoices are the first thing an auditor looks for.
+- Painless Audits.
+Purchase orders, shipping orders, and invoices are the first things an auditor looks for.
 By regularly sorting out your company’s documents, you remove the need for an in-depth investigation of your business.

-- It helps isolate trouble spots….three-way matching promotes accountability through visibility.
+- Isolate Trouble Spots.
+Three-way matching promotes accountability through visibility.
 Inaccuracies can be investigated easily because they are easy to trace.

-- It’s labor-intensive….this is the one con to implementing the use of the three-way match.
-To compile so much documentation and review it, requires a lot of eyes and hours.
-This can cause payment delays and your business may incur penalties for not meeting the terms and conditions of payment.
+- Labor-intensive.
+This is one of the primary cons in implementing the three-way match.
+Compiling all the documentation and reviewing it requires a lot of eyes and hours.
+This can cause payment delays and your business may incur penalties for not meeting the terms and conditions of payments.

 Although the one con is significant, the pros of implementing the use of a three-way match can be extremely beneficial to inventory heavy businesses.
 In the long run, it could save you a significant amount of money if implemented properly.

 Need help with your Accounts Payable processes?
-Contact us for an assessment, and let us give you some suggestions.
+Schedule your free consultation and let us provide you suggestions.
 Your business is our success, so remember that!